davestaxcp/Documentation/Basics/FAQ-XCP.md

 * Full transparency
 * Zero pre-mine

+To learn more about how XCP was launched check out [this news post](https://counterparty.io/news/why-proof-of-burn/).

 ### Is XCP an alt-coin or competitor to Bitcoin?

 No. XCP cannot exist without Bitcoin, as Counterparty extends the basic features of Bitcoin with proof-of-publication, oracle betting, decentralized exchange, automatic escrow, order matching, and smart contracts.